DB-Tax-Wealth/mainsite/README.md

 After the build is complete, all updated bundle files will be in the `docs/` directory.
 Commit and push the changes to this directory to master.

+**NOTE:** Occaisonally, react-snapshot arbitrarily does not update the metadata on the static pages.
+When this happens, simply commit/stage the static pages with correct metadata, then re-run `npm run postbuild` which will re-generate the files.
+Commit/stage the pages with correct metadata and repeat.
+This typically only takes 2-3 additional tries.

 ## License

 This project is licensed under the MIT License - see the [MIT Open Source Initiative](https://opensource.org/licenses/MIT) for details